csci312a-s18/fp-middrides/README.md

     git push heroku master
     ```

-Depending on how you implement your backend, you will likely need create "addons" for your database, etc. and migrate/seed your database before you deploy.
+Depending on how you implement your backend, you will likely need create "addons" for your database, etc. and migrate then seed your database before you deploy.

 ## Deploying to Basin